lukaleli/map-props-changes-to-callbacks/README.md

 }

 /**
-  Specify mappings which is an object where keys are callbacks names and values are functions accepting previous and next props and returning true or false to tell the HOC
+  Mappings is an object where
+  keys are callbacks names and values are functions accepting previous and next props and returning true or false to tell the HOC